ferd/vmstats/README.markdown

 # vmstats #

-vmstats is a tiny Erlang app that works in conjunction with [statsderl](https://github.com/lpgauth/statsderl) in order to generate information on the Erlang VM for graphite logs.
+vmstats is a tiny Erlang app that works in conjunction with a client app (e.g. [statsderl](https://github.com/lpgauth/statsderl)) in order to generate information on the Erlang VM for graphite logs.

 The different fields include:
  - the error\_logger queue length